 - Supports inclusion of children with special needs.
 Implements developmentally appropriate and practical individual education (IEP) adaptations and interventions as needed.
 Applies social and emotional development screens.

 - Supports the implementation of monthly lesson plans by working a co-teaching model with a special education teacher.

 - Ensures a positive social–emotional climate in the learning environment based on the individual strengths and interests of the children in the group.

-- Receives information from specialists pertaining to the physical, cognitive, and behavioral needs of children in the class.
-Identifies potential special needs of students, cooperates and participates with other professional staff to assess and adapt practices to meet the individual needs of all students.
+- Receives information from specialists pertaining to the physical, cognitive and behavioral needs of children in the class.
+Identifies potential special needs of students and cooperates and participates with other professional staff to assess and adapt practices to meet the individual needs of all students.

-- Ensures that parents on a daily basis complete attendance documents.
+- Ensures that parents complete attendance documents on a daily basis.
 Prepares attendance reports by summarizing sign-in documents.
 Initiates phone and/or personal contact with parents in connection with child’s attendance and performance.

 - Observes and documents the developmental accomplishments of each student for the purpose of assessment and in preparation of periodic progress reports.

 - Works in tandem with special education teacher to ensure that parents receive conferences.
 Coordinates, prepares for and holds conferences with parents on the progress of children, including information on social–emotional development, language and literacy, mathematics, English-language development, physical development, health and science.
 May make home visits.

 - Encourages parent involvement in educational activities.
 Designs learning exercises that encourage the parents to volunteer and become involved.

 - Assists in the scheduling and organizing of events, field trips and other activities that require integration of other District services.

 - Plans, coordinates and presents at school functions, such as back-to-school night, parent open houses, etc. May complete parent education activities as they relate to program requirements and needs.